ADD CONDITION

 What is Bactoshield?

-Bactoshield is a solution antiseptic containing 4% chlorhexidine gluconate, used for surgical hand scrubs, healthcare personnel handwashing, and skin wound cleansing.
+Bactoshield is a solution antiseptic containing 4% chlorhexidine gluconate, designed for surgical hand scrubs, healthcare personnel handwashing, and skin wound cleansing.

-How do I use Bactoshield for surgical hand scrubbing?
+How should I use Bactoshield for surgical hand scrubbing?

-Wet your hands and forearms, scrub for 3 minutes with about 5 mL of product, paying attention to nails and cuticles, rinse, then wash again for 3 minutes and rinse thoroughly.
+Wet your hands and forearms, scrub with about 5 mL of product for 3 minutes, paying attention to nails and cuticles, rinse, and repeat for another 3 minutes.

 What should I do if I experience an allergic reaction to Bactoshield?